hannakim91/logic-problems/skilled-clinic-react.md

 #### this.setState is NOT synchronous
 - doesn't happen right away but will happen soon-- WHY?
 - if there were 5 changes in this.setState -> would have to cross DOM bridge 5x --> if values don't change right away, they can all be done at once instead (React's flexibility & power)

-class Table extends React.Component {
+- stack needs to clear before async call is complete class Table extends React.Component {
   constructor(props {
     super(props)